SkyeMalfoy/EPITA_AIMS_Resource/(C4L)Communication_for_Leaders/README.md

 ## Read this before using the sources please!!!!!

-<li>1.Sorry, this course can not provide the slide.</br></li>
+<li>Sorry, this course can not provide the slide.</br>
-  Professor Bill mentioned that the slide should not be uploaded online because it will infringe his intellectual property rights.
+  Professor Bill mentioned that the slide should not be uploaded online because it will infringe his intellectual property rights.</li>

-If you do want to preview the courses, contact me with the following email:
+<li>If you do want to preview the courses, contact me with the following email:

-<b>skyetang0426@gmail.com</b>
+<b>skyetang0426@gmail.com</b></li>

-<li>2.The assignments uploaded are my original works, for reference only~</li>
+<li>The assignments uploaded are my original works, for reference only~</li>